Working Holiday in Canada

 Taking your cat, dog, exotic bird or ferret to Canada is generally okay but there’s some red tape involving a vet, the airline company and Canadian customs.
 Note that it may be difficult to find a place to stay for both the short and long term (hostel, Airbnb, apartment, etc.).

-For more info, read Importing or Travelling with Domestic Cats, Travelling with your dog and Import rules when travelling with pets.
+For more info, read Import rules when travelling with pets.

-16. Landing in Canada and presenting all required documents
+16. Arriving in Canada and presenting all required documents

-The landing process is pretty straightforward.
+The arrivals process is pretty straightforward.
 In most airports, non-Canadian passport holders will be directed to a primary inspection kiosk, i.e. a self-serve kiosk that reads your passport and confirms your identity.

-Then you will be directed to a Canada Border Services Agency (CBSA) checkpoint—expect a lineup.
-Have your passport, Port of Entry (POE) Letter of Introduction and Declaration Card (handed out by flight attendants, don’t forget to fill it out before landing!) ready.
-During this “primary inspection,” the border services officer will examine your Declaration Card and passport, then you’ll be sent to another CBSA booth a few metres further to have your Working Holiday permit activated.
+Then you will be directed to a Canada Border Services Agency (CBSA) checkpoint—expect a queue.
+Have your passport, Port of Entry (POE) Letter of Introduction and Declaration Card (handed out by flight attendants or available for you to complete at electronic gates or kiosks upon landing) ready.
+During this “primary inspection,” the border services officer will examine your Declaration Card and passport, then you’ll be sent to another CBSA booth to have your Working Holiday permit activated.

 The whole process takes about 30 minutes… or much longer on a busy day at the airport.